 Starting in 2014, CID has published a series of short briefs describing Key Concepts in Intercultural Dialogue.
 Different people, working in different countries and disciplines, use different vocabulary to describe their interests, yet these terms overlap.
 Our goal is to provide some of the assumptions and history attached to each concept for those unfamiliar with it.
 Key Concepts are available as free PDFs, and have been downloaded dozens, hundreds, or thousands of times, depending on the topic.
 These are organized in several ways:

-List of key concepts available in English, arranged alphabetically by concept.
+- List of key concepts available in English, arranged alphabetically by concept.

-List of key concepts available in English, arranged by publication number and date.
+- List of key concepts available in English, arranged by publication number and date.

-List of concepts available in translation, arranged alphabetically by language, and then by concept in that language.
+- List of concepts available in translation, arranged alphabetically by language, and then by concept in that language.

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+All CID publications are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.